brainvisa/casa-distro/doc/source/index.rst

 Casa-Distro
 ===========

-This page contains informations for developpers.
+This page contains mainly informations for developpers.

 If you want to install simply casa-distro as a user, you can see :doc:`Quickstart page <quickstart>`

 Overview